 How do you know the level of saturation of the vapors in a tank?
 That is a problem because none of the hand held meters are very accurate when measuring the high end of the vapor concentration.
 We sometimes use a MSA Gascope to give us an indication because it has a scale that registers 0 – 100% by volume.
 Laboratory grade analysis in the field is virtually impossible.
 And if you want to ask a laboratory to analyze for concentration in the vapor space then you have to deal with bag samples and huge expense and wait many hours.
 The MSA meter is helpful and it has indicated that a number of gasoline tanks we have worked on were 50% rich, which is virtually at the point of saturation.
 The amount of recovered cargo confirmed that.

 - If you ever wondered how much VOC might be in the vapor space of a tank, then here is a simple spreadsheet calculator to estimate the VOC amount in a vapor space.
-It presumes that the vapor space is saturated.
-It is only a estimator and there are other factors not considered (for instance the amount of air in the vapors) that can affect the exact amount in the tank.
+It is only an estimation because there are other factors not considered (for instance the amount of air in the vapors) that can affect the exact amount of cargo in the tank.
 But this will give you an order of magnitude.
 Pounds of cargo vapor in the gas of a tank – excel format (xls)

 Another way to get an indication of concentration is by checking the oxygen level in the tank.
 If oxygen is less than 20.9%, and the tank is not under a nitrogen pad then the vapor space is very likely rich or saturated.